 Next, ensure your inventory arrives in time for Amazon’s 2021 holiday calendar and FBA warehouse arrival deadlines.
-November 1 is Amazon’s FBA inventory cut-off date for U.S. sellers to ensure your products are available for sale when Black Friday, Cyber Monday, and the Christmas selling season roll around.
+November 3 is Amazon’s FBA inventory cut-off date for U.S. sellers to ensure your products are available for sale when Black Friday and Cyber Monday selling season roll around.
 And be prepared to mitigate delays caused by rising shipping container costs and ongoing Amazon supply chain issues.

 Another strategy to minimize risks and costs is to prioritize importing only your best-selling products.
 With fewer products to manage during the supply chain crisis, you can ensure that those you invest in are more likely to be worthwhile.
 Just make sure that your holiday inventory arrives well in advance and heavily promote those top-selling products.

 Lastly, having a contingency plan for the 2021 holiday shopping season is crucial.
 If the supply chain for your inventory is backlogged, what can you do?

 One option is to work with a 3PL (third-party logistics), which refers to fulfillment companies, couriers, or freight forwarders who act as liaisons between shippers and manufacturers.

 Another consideration is to have a Fulfillment by Merchant (FBM) “plan B” ready to go.
 In the unfortunate event that your inventory cannot arrive at FBA warehouses before Amazon’s cut-off date, have a plan in place for how your business can handle the capacity to store inventory and fulfill holiday orders.